"I was delighted to take part in a clinical trial as it has the potential to really help others in the future.”

 - 97 had a dummy drug (

-The researchers looked at the average length of time it took for the NET to start growing again.
+The researchers looked at the average length of time it took for the NET to start grow again.
 They found it was:

 - 11 months for those who had everolimus

 - just under 4 months for those who had the dummy drug

 This shows that everolimus stopped the NET coming back for 7 months longer than the dummy drug.